sadiqful/kudan/README.md

 Ouster is a library that allows users interact with sensor hardware and recorded sensor data.
 This is suitable for prototyping, evaluation and other non-safety critical applications using Python or C++.
 The C++ library has a wide range of use cases for implementing and intereacting with sensors.

-The Ouster Sensor SDK provides developers interfaces for interacting with sensor hardware and recorded sensor data suitable for prototyping, evaluation, and other non-safety-critical applications in Python and C++.
-Example and reference code is provided for common operations on sensor data in both languages.
-The SDK includes APIs for:

 What you can achieve with the Library
 --------